avaneev/biteopt/README.md

 This method was able to solve 76% of non-convex smooth problems in 10 attempts, 2500 iterations each.
 It comes 2nd (very close to the 1st) in the comparison on non-convex smooth problems (see Fig.9 in the paper).
-With a huge iteration budget (up to 1 million) this method solves 95% of problems.
+With a huge iteration budget (up to 1 million) this method solves 96% of problems.

 On a comparable test function suite and conditions outlined at this page:
 [global_optimization](http://infinity77.net/global_optimization/multidimensional.html)
-(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's success rate is >93% while the average number of objective function evaluations is ~360.
+(excluding several ill-defined and overly simple functions, and including several complex functions, use `test2.cpp` to run the test) this method's attempt success rate is >93% while the average number of objective function evaluations is ~360.

 At least in these comparisons, this method performs better than plain